 The Return of Elective Surgery

-So it’s no surprise there’s a push for things to get back to “normal.”
+So it’s no surprise there’s a push for things to return to “normal.”
 That normal includes elective surgery, which was an early casualty of the novel coronavirus.

-While President Trump has tasked each governor with deciding the timeline for opening up each state, the American College of Surgeons, the American Society of Anesthesiologists, the Association of periOperative Registered Nurses and the American Hospital Association have created a “Roadmap” detailing when and how elective surgeries should restart.
+While the President has tasked each governor with deciding the timeline for opening up each state, the American College of Surgeons, the American Society of Anesthesiologists, the Association of periOperative Registered Nurses, and the American Hospital Association have created a “Roadmap” detailing when and how elective surgeries should restart.

-Among the criteria the Roadmap lays down is that the rate of new COVID-19 cases in an area must have dropped substantially for at least 14 days before elective surgery can begin again.
+The Roadmap’s criteria include that the rate of new COVID-19 cases in an area must have dropped substantially for at least 14 days before elective surgery can begin again.

 Australia

-Australia resumed some elective surgery procedures from April 27.
-These include IVF, post-cancer reconstruction procedures, joint replacements, eye procedures, endoscopy, colonoscopy and procedures for any patients under the age of 18.
+Australia resumed some elective surgery procedures on April 27, 2020.
+These include IVF, post-cancer reconstruction procedures, joint replacements, eye procedures, endoscopy, colonoscopy, and procedures for any patients under the age of eighteen.
 This amounts to about a 25% resumption of elective surgery in both public and private hospitals.

 New Zealand